CSS Inline Layout Module Level 3

 No special handling of the first/last line box when applied to a block container.

-When applied to an inline box, specifies that the over/under content edges coincide with the text-over/text-under baselines regardless of text-box-edge (which nonetheless still affects line box sizing).
+When applied to an inline box, specifies that the over/under content edges coincide with the text-over/text-under baselines regardless of text-box-edge.

-For block containers: trim the block-start side of the first formatted line to the corresponding text-box-edge metric of its root inline box.
+For block containers: trim the block-start side of the first formatted line to the specified metric of its root inline box.
 If there is no such line, or if there is intervening non-zero padding or borders, there is no effect.

-For inline boxes: trims the block-start side of the box to match its content edge to the metric specified by text-box-edge (treating leading as text).
+For inline boxes: trims the block-start side of the box to match its content edge to the metric specified by text-box-edge.

-For block containers: trim the block-end side of the last formatted line to the corresponding text-box-edge metric of its root inline box.
+For block containers: trim the block-end side of the last formatted line to the specified metric of its root inline box.
 If there is no such line, or if there is intervening non-zero padding or borders, there is no effect.

-For inline boxes: trims the block-end side of the box to match its content edge to the metric specified by text-box-edge (treating leading as text).
+For inline boxes: trims the block-end side of the box to match its content edge to the metric specified by text-box-edge.

-Specifies the behavior of start and end simultaneously.
+Specifies the behavior of trim-start and trim-end simultaneously.

 Note: The block-end side does not coincide with the line-under side when writing-mode is vertical-lr.